 This level of care can provide clients with the necessary skills and support needed to more effectively cope with everyday life and their recovery goals.
 This type of treatment typically offers individual, group, and family therapy sessions as well as medication management and other forms of support.

 Outpatient rehab provides a safe space for clients to work on their recovery goals while still maintaining connections to the outside world.
 It is important to note that, although outpatient programs can be effective in helping individuals manage their recovery journey, they do not provide the same level of supervision and structure as inpatient treatment.
 This means that a person’s recovery is largely dependent on their motivation and determination to stay engaged in their treatment program.

 The addiction treatment process can be scary, but that doesn’t mean you have to do it alone.
 Our amazing team can help you find recovery from drug or alcohol abuse!
 We’ve treated hundreds of clients and helped them find sobriety and we can do the same for you!
-If you or a loved one would like to find out more about what 449 Recovery offers, and how we can help, contact us here today.
+If you or a loved one would like to find out more about what 449 Recovery substance abuse treatment, and how we can help, contact us here today.